CUBRID/cubrid-manual/en/admin/ha.rst

 **Method and CUBRID Manager**

 CUBRID HA synchronizes data among nodes within CUBRID HA groups based on replication logs.
 Therefore, using method that does not generate replication logs or configuring **NOT NULL** through CUBRID Manager may cause data inconsistency among nodes within CUBRID HA groups.
-Therefore, it is not recommended to use method and other menus in CUBRID HA environment except for the query processor CUBRID Manager.
+Therefore, in CUBRID HA environment, it is not recommended to use method and other menus of CUBRID Manager except for the query processor.

 **UPDATE STATISTICS Statement**

-The **UPDATE STATISTICS** statement which updates statistics does not replicate in the slave node.
+The **UPDATE STATISTICS** statement which updates statistics is not replicated to the slave node.

 **Standalone Mode**